-There are several reasons why a tooth may need to be removed from the mouth.
-Some of these are:
+There are a variety of reasons why a tooth may need to be removed.
+Some common reasons include:

-- Gum disease – If a tooth loosens because the gum and bones supporting it become infected due to gum disease, then the tooth may need to be extracted.
+If a tooth loosens because the gum and bones supporting it becomes infected due to gum disease, then the tooth may need to be extracted.

 Sometimes a baby tooth does not fall out in time to allow the permanent one to erupt properly.
 Such cases call for extraction of the baby tooth.